abuicke/tarot/major arcana/(14) Art/(14) Art.md

 ### Upright

-1) The Holy Guardian Angel
+1) The Holy Guardian Angel (heart chakra, Tiphareth center).
 2) The process of shaping (something) through trial and error.
 3) Willing to push through difficulties (for the sake of continuous improvement).